KevinWorkman/HappyCoding/blog/_posts/2020-12-06-happy-coding-is-built-with.md

 # Domain

 I use [Namecheap](https://www.namecheap.com/) for my domain.
-If you want to use a custom domain with your GitHub Pages site, check out [this guide](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site).
+If you want to use a custom domain with your GitHub Pages site, check out [gitHub - Working with GitHub Pages docs](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site).

 # Forum